 Fixing not fuming

-We are a group of like-minded people, living in Sandon, Herts, in the UK, who believe that preserving and caring for the natural world is on the same page as democracy for people, a sympathetic built environment and debate without fear or favour.
-We have joined forces with the aim of enhancing the beauty and tranquility of this area, reducing harm to wildlife, and increasing well-being for all inhabitants.
-This broad palette means we are interested in planning issues, building proposals, wildlife safety, energy sources, and the robustness of the environment.
+Founders of Sandon Conservation, in Hertfordshire, UK, believe that preserving and caring for the natural world is on the same page as democracy for people, a sympathetic built environment and debate without fear or favour.
+The aim is to enhance the beauty and tranquility of this area, fight against harm of wildlife, and try to increase well-being for all inhabitants.
+This broad palette means we are interested in climate, planning issues, building proposals, wildlife safety, energy sources and the environment.

 North Hertfordshire local plan